Polish PM defends judicial witch-hunt

 The European Commission is taking Poland to court to halt the forced SC retirements and has triggered a sanctions process, under Article 7 of EU treaty, that could see Poland's EU voting rights suspended.

-Commission head Jean-Claude Juncker, sent a deputy (Latvia's commissioner), in his place on Wednesday, ducking the confrontation.
+Commission head Jean-Claude Juncker sent a deputy (Latvia's commissioner) in his place on Wednesday, ducking the confrontation.

-Juncker's spokesman said he was a bit tired after visiting Germany, while Frans Timmermans, his number one deputy, was too busy to attend, but EP seats were full of MEPs hurling insults and EP head Antonio Tajani lost his temper at one point.
+Juncker's spokesman said he was back in Brussels after having gone to Strasbourg on Tuesday.
+Frans Timmermans, his top deputy, was also too busy to attend, but EP seats were full of MEPs hurling insults and EP head Antonio Tajani lost his temper at one point.

 Morawiecki, a former investment banker, is the suave face of PiS, whose party ranks include more belligerent types.